 Connecting a Microsoft EWS Application to Microsoft Exchange is done using one of two authentication methods depending on Exchange Server or Exchange Online.
 These are referred to as Modern- and Basic Authentication and are used for Exchange Server and Exchange Online respectively.

-Basic Auth for Exchange Online will retire – You need to change the authentication method
+Basic Auth for Exchange Online will retire – You will need to change the authentication method

 Exchange Web Services (EWS) was launched with support for Basic Authentication starting on Exchange Server (On-prem) and of course, being implemented for Exchange Online as well.
 Over time, Microsoft introduced Modern Authentication (OAuth 2.0) for authentication and authorization on Exchange Online, which is a more secure and reliable way than Basic Authentication to access data, so that EWS Applications integrating with Microsoft Exchange Online could leverage both types of authorization and authentication.